Overview of Osteopetrosis

 Types of Osteopetrosis

-- The malignant infantile form is seen at or shortly after birth and can shorten life expectancy.
+- Autosomal recessive osteopetrosis is the severe infantile form of the disorder.
+The symptoms of this type develop at or shortly after birth and shorten life expectancy.

 Symptoms of Osteopetrosis